China AI Monitoring Toolkit: A Developer's Guide to Tracking Labs, Models, and API Changes

 - Using diff tools to compare versions and flag meaningful clause changes

-- Sharing findings with legal/compliance teams to assess whether preprocessing logic needs adjustment
+- Syncing those changes with legal/compliance teams to assess whether preprocessing logic needs adjustment

 3.2 Two Scenarios Where Lighter Monitoring Is Acceptable